 - Additional Resources for Credit Repair Businesses

-Credit repair services are sought out by many people across the country, generally to improve and clean up their financial records.
+Credit repair services are sought out by many people across the country, generally to clean up their financial records and get boosted to the top of the credit score range in order to qualify for low interest loans and credit cards.
 Although looked down upon by banks due to the risk of chargebacks, working with people to fix their credit scores is a legal and beneficial practice.